Enbridge Line 5: Mackinac Straits Corridor Authority (MSCA) agreement about tunnel

-Lawsuits (2019–2021)
+Lawsuits (2019–present)

 In late June 2019, the state of Michigan filed a lawsuit asking the Ingham County Court to compel the decommissioning of the segment of Line 5 that runs under the Straits of Mackinac.
 The dual pipes, in use since 1953, were then shipping 540,000 barrels of oil and propane per day.
 A Reuters news report defined Line 5 as "a critical part of Enbridge's Mainline network, which delivers the bulk of Canadian crude exports to the United States".
 The basis of the suit is the claim that the pipeline is a public nuisance and violates the Michigan Environmental Protection Act since it may become a major source of pollution.
 The news report added that "it is unclear if Line 5 could operate without the Straits segment".
 Attorney General Dana Nessel commented: "We cannot prevent accidental or emergency anchor deployments in one of the busiest shipping channels in the Great Lakes.
 And it only takes one such incident to cause an environmental and economic catastrophe.
 That is a risk no one should be willing to take".
 Michigan Senate Republicans expressed concern about the potential shutdown of the pipeline, which they said could create other problems: "the loss of thousands of construction jobs expected from the tunnel construction, an increase in costs at Detroit and Toledo refineries and the loss of a significant mode of propane transportation in Michigan.
 It is estimated that replacing the propane lost by closing the line would require an additional 30,000 truckloads and 9,600 rail cars annually".
+In April 2024, the U.S. Supreme Court sided with Michigan, ruling that the state's lawsuit to shut down the pipeline will remain in state court.